Daniel Crisostomo: College and amateur

 Raised in Fontana, California, Crisostomo played four years of college soccer at University of California, Irvine between 2015 and 2018.

 While at college, Crisostomo also appeared for USL Premier Development League side FC Golden State Force in 2016, and National Premier Soccer League side Orange County FC in 2017.

 Professional

 On March 1, 2019, Crisostomo signed with USL Championship side Orange County SC.

 On April 5, 2021, Crisostomo joined Las Vegas Lights ahead of the 2021 season.

 On August 4, 2021, Crisostomo joined Los Angeles FC for the 2021 season with the option to extend to 2024.
 Crisostomo was released by Los Angeles following the 2021 season.

 On February 4, 2022, Crisostomo re-signed with Las Vegas Lights ahead of their 2022 season.

 On May 21, 2022, Crisostomo returned to Los Angeles FC on a 4-day loan.

 On January 26, 2023, Crisostomo returned once again to Los Angeles FC, this time signing a one-year contract along with former Las Vegas Lights teammate Abraham Romero.

+Following his release from LAFC, Crisostomo joined USL Championship side Tampa Bay Rowdies ahead of their 2024 season.

+Personal life

+Born in the United States, Crisostomo is of Peruvian descent.